 - The entrance hall with religious paintings.

 - The room of the Virgin of the Assumption.

 - The library, with more than 1200 books.

 - A traveling exhibition hall.

 The 2 key dates of the municipality related to this house:

-- In 1708, during the War of Succession, the Castle of San José is partially destroyed and the Orduña House is burnt down.
+- In 1708, during the War of Succession, the Castle of San José is partially destroyed and the Orduña House is burned.

 The last remnant of the Muslim fortress in the eleventh century.
-Nowadays there is only one tower left and it has been restored.
+Currently only one tower remains and it has been restored.
 It is one of the most iconic images of the province of Alicante, with the reservoir and the Vall de Guadalest.
 All near the Sierra de Aitana.

 The iconic image of the medieval village.
 On the rock, on the cliff, rises the bell tower of the Church of the Assumption.